malayjoshi13/GSoC2022_OligoFinder/README.md

 - Push changes to the branch (git push origin feature/AmazingFeature)
 - Open a Pull Request
 - Wait for us to validate before accepting it in our code base
 - That is it.
-Wohooo, you made a valuable commit to this project!!
+Wohooo🥳🥳🥳, you made a valuable commit to this project!!

 ## 9) Acknowledgements